LokiMidgard/vscode-pagecount/README.md

 It will also show you the stats of all files in sum.

-You can configure for what files the stats should be shown, and which of those files should not count to the total.
+You can configure for what files the stats should be shown, and which of those files should not count to the total (`node_modules` is excluded by default).

 The page approximation can be configured either using words or lines.
 And for both the number of words/lines per page can also be configured.